7 leaders predict the future of Sustainability

 “The circular economy is a business model that has great potential to tackle the critical issues we face today.
-Its simple theme is to keep resources in use for the longest period of time at their highest value- for example recycling plastics into the same or higher value use- not park benches or burning for energy.
+Its simple theme is to keep resources in use for the longest period of time at their highest value- for example, recycling plastics into the same or higher value use- not park benches or burning for energy.
 We need to move from a take, make, waste economy to one that keeps going around.
-One example of this would be HP’s closed loop process for ink cartridges.
+One example of this would be HP’s closed-loop process for ink cartridges.

 A challenge to the circular economy trend is that as a society, we have typically dissociated businesses stewardship of the product after the customer is done with it.
 Market pressures today are to drive for cheaper, disposable products.
 In Canada, very few products out of millions sold, have regulation about disposal after end of life use.
 This results in Canadians having a huge ecological footprint, in fact if everyone lived like a Canadian, we’d need 5.1 planets to survive.
 It’s simply not sustainable.
 The circular economy draws inspiration from nature.
 Canadians & companies can start by thinking about the footprint of the goods and services they buy and the companies they choose to do business with.
-Purchasing decisions such as leasing or purchasing a service rather that ownership can have a much lower footprint and incent more durable product design.
-Requiring that a product is repairable is a simple requirement that can have long lasting implications.
+Purchasing decisions such as leasing or purchasing a service rather than ownership can have a much lower footprint and incent more durable product design.
+Requiring that a product is repairable is a simple requirement that can have long-lasting implications.

 Sustainable procurement is one of the last bastions of business to get tackled because it’s really hard to do.
 But on the flip side, purchasing from a company who is already sustainable, is the fastest way to green your business.
-It’s important to note, that the impact of greening the supply chain is company dependant.
+It’s important to note, that the impact of greening the supply chain is company dependent.
 Companies need to identify the area of greatest ‘greening’ opportunity for their business.
 For HP, we can achieve more than 50% our sustainability impact by changing how our customers use our products compared to a 2% impact in our offices that house our 55,000 employees.
 So companies need to be mindful of focusing on the areas of greatest impact for their specific organization.”

 -Frances Edmonds, Head of Sustainability, HP Canada

-Sustainability will be integrated enterprise wide- from job descriptions to performance metrics.
+Sustainability will be integrated enterprise-wide, from job descriptions to performance metrics.

 “The future of sustainability is unity.
 To truly make an impact both on the world and the bottom-line, sustainability needs to be part of everyone’s job description.
 By hiring passionate, socially-minded people and evaluating CSR performance on the same level as financial and operational metrics, entire sectors will be working toward the same goal, and we will be ten times more powerful as a global community in fostering social betterment and prosperity.”